aragonzkresearch/leagueofidentity/README.md

 Copy the so obtained ``access token`` in your clipboard.
 Note that it has a validity of 1hour.
 We assume henceforth that the variable ``access_token`` contains the text you previously copied to your clipboard.
 In this example I computed the token for my email ``vinciovino@gmail.com``.
 You can select `facebook` from the menu to get a `facebook` access token.
 In the case of facebook the users will be associated to the email addresses specified in their personal profiles.
+Observe that in our example we are using a `http` website without `TLS`.
+This is only for simplicity.
+However, be aware that, since we are in the setting of `OAuth implicit flow`, using non-secure connections could make your application insecure.
+### Get a Nintendo access token

 For `Nintendo` the flow is the following.
 Select `facebook` and click on ``Get access token``, you will be redirected to a `Nintendo` login page.
 Input your credentials and you will land to a page with a button ``select this person``.
 Right click on this button and copy the link.
 Return to the `LoI` webpage and paste it.
 The `access token`` will be shown in the console.

-Observe that in our example we are using a `http` website without `TLS`.
-This is only for simplicity.
-However, be aware that, since we are in the setting of `OAuth implicit flow`, using non-secure connections could make your application insecure.
+Note: though we still call the so obtained object access token, this is actually a session token code in the Nintendo API terminology.
+We keep the name access token for uniformity.

 ### Get an Ethereum access token
 For Ethereum the flow is identical except that you need to select `ethereum` from the menu and you will be asked to sign a message with your `Metamask`  account.
 No transaction will be submitted on-chain and no GAS cost will be paid.